-The official Speechly Quick Start that helps you get started with developing with Speechly.
+The official Speechly Quick Start helps you get started with developing with Speechly.

-Speechly API consists of three services: SLU provides spoken language understanding, WLU provides written language understanding and Identity provides authentication and identity service.
+The Speechly API consists of three services: the SLU provides spoken language understanding, the WLU written language understanding, and the Identity authentication and identity service.

-Difference between SLU and WLU is that SLU is used for audio data whereas WLU works with text.
-SLU provides speech recognition (ASR) and natural language understanding (NLU) by extracting intents and entities from the voice data.
+The difference between SLU and WLU is that the former is used for audio data, whereas the latter works with text.
+The SLU provides speech recognition (ASR) and natural language understanding (NLU) by extracting intents and entities from the voice data.
 The WLU works with the same model but only provides natural language understanding.

-Once the Identity service is provided with a valid application ID and a device ID, it returns a token that must be sent along with a SLUEvent.START request.
+Once the Identity service is provided with a valid application ID and device ID, it returns a token that must be sent along with the SLUEvent.START request.

 Last part of initializing the Speechly SLU API is configuring the audio input.
-This configuration is sent as a SLUConfig message and contains sample rate, amount of channels and encoding of the audio data and the language used.
+This configuration is sent as a SLUConfig message containing the sample rate, the number of channels, the encoding of the audio data, and the language used.

-User voice input can be of any length but it must be divided into chunks of less than one megabyte.
-Minimum sample rate is 8000Hz (16000Hz recommended), minimum amount of channels is one and the only supported encoding so far is signed PCM.
+The user voice input can be of any length, but it must be divided into chunks of less than one megabyte.
+The minimum sample rate is 8000Hz (16000Hz recommended), the minimum number of channels is one, and the only supported encoding so far is signed PCM.

 A sample of a valid audio file can be downloaded here.

-After the configuration has done, the stream moves into “SLU event loop” state.
+When the configuration is done, the stream moves into the “SLU event loop” state.

 The basic SLU event loop is:

-Only one segment/utterance can be active at a time, but the old segments can still concurrently send results when already working the new segment.
+Only one segment can be active at a time, but the old segments can still concurrently send results while a new segment is being processed.

-SLUEvent.Event.START is sent before stopping the current on-going utterance with SLUEvent.Event.STOP the whole stream is killed with an error.
+The event SLUEvent.Event.START is sent before stopping the current on-going utterance with SLUEvent.Event.STOP, or else the whole stream is killed with an error.
 This is to ensure that the clients are well behaved.

-Once the client starts sending audio stream, server starts sending SLUResponses of different kind.
-The results can be either tentative or final.
-The tentative results are typically used for prefetching data and for UI purposes but after the server sends final results, these should be discarded and only the final results should be used for application business logic.
+Once the client starts sending audio stream, the server sends SLUResponses of two kinds: tentative and final.
+The tentative results are typically used for prefetching data, and for UI purposes.
+Once the server sends the final results, the tentative ones are discarded, and only the final results are used for the application business logic.

-Audio stream stays open until it is stopped with SLUEvent.Event.STOP.
-If the user keeps a pause and then continue speaking, the utterance is divided into two segments.
-The first segment gets final results and the new segment begins getting first tentative results.
+The audio stream stays open until stopped with the SLUEvent.Event.STOP.
+If the user pauses and then continues speaking, the utterance is divided into two segments - the first segment gets the final results, and the tentative results begin for the new segment.

-Segment: Segment is an utterance (or part of an utterance) that includes zero or one intent.
+Segment: A segment is an utterance (or part of an utterance) that includes zero or one intent.
 One utterance can contain one or more segments.
-For example “Turn on living room and change the color to red” is an utterance that consists of two different segments, because there’s two intents: one intent about turning off the light and other about changing the color of the light.
+For example, “Turn on the living room light and change the color to red,” is an utterance that consists of two segments for the reason that there are two intents: one about turning the light on, and other for changing the color of the light.